uvarc/rc-learning/content/notes/gpu/index.md

 # GPUs on Rivanna

-Go to [this page](https://www.rc.virginia.edu/userinfo/rivanna/overview/#system-details) and click on "Hardware Configuration".
+Go to [this page](https://www.rc.virginia.edu/userinfo/rivanna/overview/?showHardware#system-details).
 GPUs are indicated by "GPU" under the specialty hardware column.

 Command to check the current status of GPU nodes: